wp-plugins/flickr-photo-post/readme.txt

 Follow the steps below to install and acrivate the Flickr Wordpress Plugin

 1. Login to your Wordpress  Blog

 2. Go to Plugins > Add New

-3. Select Upload
-   Upload the flickr-wordpress-plugin.zip file and click Install now
+3. Select Upload (Upload the flickr-wordpress-plugin.zip file and click Install now)

 4. Activate the Plugin

 5. You are now ready to use the Flickr Wordpress Plugin

 == Frequently Asked Questions ==

+TODO

 = A question that someone might have =